3LawsRobotics/3laws/docs/sources/usage.rst

   source /opt/ros/<DISTRO>/setup.sh

-The Supervisor will now be installed on your system.
+At this point, the Supervisor is installed on the system, but needs a configuration file (*~/.3laws/config/supervisor.yaml*).
+The configuration file can be built using the browser-based **Control Panel** visual interface discussed below.

-2. Command Line Interface (CLI) for the Control Panel
+Command Line Interface (CLI) for the Control Panel
 ******************************************************

 The Supervisor package provides a CLI that can be used to interact with the Supervisor.

 The command for the CLI is `3laws`.
 It can be used to start, stop, and restart the control panel service used for the configuration of the Supervisor.

 The CLI provides also a command to check for updates of the Supervisor.
 (These updates still have to be installed manually.
-See: `7.
-Update`_)
+See: `Version Update`_)

 Run the following command to see the available commands: